However, that openness can affect your personal injury case. Even the most innocent post can change how your case is treated in court.

 Sometimes, the best social media strategy is to remain silent.

 Social media has changed the way personal injury cases are tried.
 At Salerno & Leavitt, we have changed with the times while still applying our decades of experience.
 We’re dedicated to providing the exceptional and compassionate representation that our clients need.
-For a free case review, call us.
+For a case review, call us.